 Ladies and gentlemen,

-On behalf of the AustriaI would like to express my gratitude to the United Nations Office for Disaster Risk Reduction for convening the 4thSession of the Global Platform for Disaster Risk Reduction.
+On behalf of Austria would like to express my gratitude to the United Nations Office for Disaster Risk Reduction for convening the 4thSession of the Global Platform for Disaster Risk Reduction.
 The Republic of Austria welcomes and appreciates the efforts undertaken by UNISDR and the entire UN system to implement the Hyogo Framework for Action (HFA), facilitate the consultations on the post-2015 framework on disaster risk reduction as well as foster and nurture collaborations between all stakeholders involved in the important process of reducing risk in a sustainable manner.

 Austria has built and maintained a ‘culture of risk’ at all levels– from national to local - over the course of many years.
 We strongly believe in integrated disaster risk reduction approaches, multi-risk management and forward-looking prevention.
 In Austria, the responsibility of managing and reducing risks, saving lives and livelihoods is not confined to the national, state and local governments and administrations.
 Instead, it is a shared responsibility with other important and indispensable actors, such as the private sector, academia and civil society.
 We have built strong public-private partnerships and count on our innumerable volunteers in the field of disaster risk reduction and civil protection – the Austrians are among the nations with the highest percentages of voluntary work the world over.
 Acting locally is of utmost concern – as the local level is in the frontline of every disaster, boosting capacities and creating a sense of risk owner- and stewardship is one the priorities.
 Let me just mention that two of our Federal Provinces have already succeeded in having complete and consistent risk mapping and community-based DRR concepts at the municipal and district levels in place.
 Words and legislation have been put into action.